 The basic tenet of successful investing has never changed: thoughtful diversification.
-It’s impossible to accurately predict which assets or investments will be profitable.
-However, with thoughtful diversification you don’t need a crystal ball.
-Financial history has shown that investment spread out over a wide variety of assets will usually deliver a decent return.
-If you or your advisor can make educated guesses about which assets to choose, that’s even better.
-This is the idea behind most company sponsored 401(k) plans.
-The company signs up with one of the big brokerages who provides a mutual fund as the investment vehicle.
+It's impossible to accurately predict which assets or investments will be profitable.
+However, with thoughtful diversification, you don't need a crystal ball.
+Financial history has shown that investments spread out over a wide variety of assets will usually deliver a decent return.
+If you or your advisor can make educated guesses about which assets to choose, that's even better.
+This is the idea behind most company-sponsored 401(k) plans.
+The company signs up with one of the big brokerages that provide a mutual fund as the investment vehicle.
 The mutual fund is diversified within the stock market and its returns reflect that diversification.

-True diversification would incorporate both kinds of investing: a stock-based 401(k) and a sensible asset Self Directed IRA.
+True diversification would incorporate both kinds of investing: a stock-based 401(k) and an alternative asset–based Self-Directed IRA.
 This combination allows you to profit from both asset classes in a strong economy and to serve as a hedge when the economy takes a turn.
 The question is can you invest in both at once?

-Legally there are no impediments to investing in a Self-Directed IRA and Solo 401(k) at the same time.
+If you're wondering, "can I have a 401(k) and an IRA at the same time?" you should know that legally there are no reasons not to invest with a Self-Directed IRA and 401(k) at the same time.
 In fact, many investors have more than one retirement account as a result of switching jobs or other life events.
-However, possessing multiple accounts doesn’t mean you have unlimited freedom to contribute.
+However, possessing multiple accounts doesn't mean you have unlimited freedom to contribute.
 IRS regulations cap your overall annual contribution, as well as place income limits on certain plans.
-It’s always best to speak to your accountant to determine the rules for your specific situation.
-In this article, we’ll help you understand the general principles and explain some of the guidelines.
+It's always best to speak to your accountant to determine the rules for your specific situation.

 The ability to max out on this contribution limit is determined by a worker's income.
 As long as their earned income is beneath a certain threshold, then they can make contributions to both a 401(k) and a Self-Directed IRA.
 However, once their income exceeds that threshold, then if the worker has a 401(k), they are not entitled to any tax deductions for an IRA contribution.
 Let's look at the current limits and see how that would play out practically.